 Financial Results Overview

-In such business environment, our business results for the first half-year were as follows.
+In such business environment, our business results for the first quarter were as follows.

 Financial Position Overview

 Total assets as of June 30, 2021, compared to March 31, 2021, increased by 2.3%, to ¥65,033.6 billion, mainly consisting of ¥51,806.4 billion (1.8% increase) of securities, ¥3,829.9 billion (1.8% increase) of loans, ¥1,118.0 billion (0.4% increase) of tangible fixed assets and ¥2,216.1 billion (9.9% increase) of other assets.

 Total liabilities as of June 30, 2021 increased by 2.4% to ¥60,173.7 billion, mainly consisting of ¥51,908.8 billion (1.7% increase) of policy reserves and others, ¥5,225.6 (11.9% increase) of other liabilities compared to March 31, 2021.